EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## Case study: explainability with LIME {#lime}

 We noted in Section \@ref(dllimitations) that one of the significant limitations of deep learning models is that they are hard to reason about.
-One of the ways to understand a predictive model, even a "black box" one, is using the *Local Interpretable Model-Agnostic Explanations* [@ribeiro2016why] algorithm, or **LIME** for short.
+One of the ways to understand a predictive model, even a "black box" one, is using an algorithm for observation-level variable importance like *Local Interpretable Model-Agnostic Explanations* [@ribeiro2016why] algorithm, or **LIME** for short.

 <div class="rmdnote">
 <p>As indicated by its name, LIME is an approach to compute local feature importance, or explainability at the individual observation level.
 It does not offer global feature importance, or explainability for the model as a whole.</p>
 </div>

 <div class="rmdpackage">
-<p>The <strong>lime</strong> package in R implements the LIME algorithm; it can take a prediction from a model and determine a small set of features in the original data that has driven the outcome of the prediction.</p>
+<p>The <strong>lime</strong> package in R implements the LIME algorithm; it can take a prediction from a model and determine a small set of features in the original data that drive the outcome of the prediction.</p>
 </div>

 To use this package we need to write a helper function to get the data in the format we want.
 The `lime()` function takes two mandatory arguments, `x` and `model`.
 The `model` argument is the trained model we are trying to explain.
-The `lime()` function works out of the box with Keras models so we should be good to go.
+The `lime()` function works out of the box with Keras models so we should be good to go there.
 The `x` argument is the training data used for training the model.
 This is where we need to to create a helper function; the lime package is expecting `x` to be a character vector so we'll need a function that takes a character vector as input and returns the matrix the Keras model is expecting.

 ```r